 Phase 2 Proposal Preparation (P2PP) tool has been in use at ESO telescopes since 1997 and has undergone much evolution since then, trying to adapt to both operational and user-friendliness needs as they have been identified, and providing enhanced functionality.

 What's new in P2PP 3.4.3: this version fixes an internal bug linked to the start of P100.
-It can be used for the preparation of observing runs of periods 96 and onwards.
+It can be used for the preparation of observing runs of periods 100 and onwards.
 All users must download this new P2PP3 version for the preparation of Service Mode observations for Paranal instruments since P96.